 Fishing on the open sea is a North Norwegian Adventure.
 Join a deep-sea-fishing-trip with starting point at Bleik, and have your catch cooked and served on board.

-The Stave – Bleik coastal trail in Andøy stretches over a distance of nine kilometers through a landscape of beaches, rocky shorelines, hills and mountains.
+The Stave – Bleik coastal trail in Andøy stretches over a distance of five miles through a landscape of beaches, rocky shorelines, hills and mountains.
 The trip, including a detour to Måtinden, takes five to six hours.

 Andenes Lighthouse at Andenes was opened in 1859 and is still in use.
-The lighthouse is 40 meters tall and has an inside staircase with 148 steps.
+The lighthouse is 131 feet tall and has an inside staircase with 148 steps.
 You are welcome to visit the lighthouse, and certificates are awarded to those reaching the top.

-Visit Stave Hot Pools, 100ºF hot water pools overlooking the ocean on the west coast at Stave.
+Visit Stave Hot Pools, 38-degree hot water pools overlooking the ocean on the west coast at Stave.

 Read more about What to do in Vesterålen.

 Andøy Friluftssenter at Buksnesfjord has been built to blend in with nature and consists of a campsite and well-equipped cabins.

 Junibakken at Fiskenes is located on a beautiful spot with a view over the ocean and the mountainside.
 Fishing, as well as seal, bird and whale safari, are all options from here.

 Beach Camping & Cabins at Stave: Apartments on the west coast of Andøya with steaming 38-degree hot pools built into the landscape – the beach sauna allows guests to combine sauna with a dip in the Arctic Ocean.